-When there is any major weather event, we will provide assistance, practical support and information as soon as it is safe and appropriate to do so.
+When there's flooding in York, we'll provide assistance, practical support and information as soon as it's safe and appropriate to do so.

 - Support for residents and businesses